SQL Server Aggregate Functions

 • Second, the SUM() function calculated the sum of quantity for each group.

-STDEV example
+The STDEV function example

 The following statement uses the STDEV() function to calculate the statistical standard deviation of all list prices: